You never know what someone is going through.

 The “processing conversation” is not likely to be one single conversation, but many conversations.

 If the grieving person doesn’t want to talk about it, it’s okay.
 Sometimes opening up is simply a matter of timing and readiness.

 #2.
 The Impact Conversation

-Losing a loved one has countless impacts on the grieving person and involves many adjustments.
+Losing a loved one has countless impacts on your friend and involves many adjustments.

-The goal of an impact conversation is to talk about the impact of the grieving person’s loss on different areas of their life (psychologically, in relationships with others, social life, in family dynamics, professionally, financially)
+The goal of an impact conversation is to talk about the impact of your friend’s loss on different areas of their life (psychologically, in relationships with others, social life, in family dynamics, professionally, financially)

 Here are some questions you can ask to start looking at the impact of their loss: